 Lectures

-In coordination with the special exhibition, “Paula Modersohn-Becker: Ich bin Ich / I am Me,” Neue Galerie New York is delighted to host a lecture series with a focus on various aspects of Paula Modersohn-Becker’s life and work.
+In coordination with the special exhibition, “Egon Schiele: Living Landscapes,” Neue Galerie New York is delighted to host a lecture series with a focus on the importance of landscape in the artistic process of the artist and beyond.

 Limited space is available for programs at the Neue Galerie, so please be sure to register in advance for tickets.
 See below to reserve and purchase tickets.
 If you would like assistance, please email [email protected] or call +1 (212) 994-9493.